-• Behaviour that has harmed (or may have harmed) a child(ren)

-• Been exposed to criminal activities that could or have caused harm to a child(ren)
+- behaviour that has harmed (or may have harmed) a child(ren) - been exposed to criminal activities that could or have caused harm to a child(ren)

-If the child discloses an incident to you explain to the child that you will share this information with a senior member of staff in order to help them

-Listen carefully to and take seriously what the child is saying
+If the child discloses an incident to you:

+- explain to the child that you will share this information with a senior member of staff in order to help them. - Listen carefully to and take seriously what the child is saying.
-Reassure the child who has made the disclosure to you and say that they have done the right thing and assure them that you believe them

-Give the child time to talk, but do not probe or ask leading questions.

-Investigation is not your responsibility

-Do not promise to keep secrets.

-All allegations of harm or potential harm must be acted upon.

-Do not confront the person subject to the allegation

-Record what has been said as soon as possible after the conversation and ensure that a Designated Safeguarding Lead (DSL) is notified immediately.
+- Reassure the child who has made the disclosure to you and say that they have done the right thing and assure them that you believe them. - Give the child time to talk, but do not probe or ask leading questions. - Investigation is not your responsibility. - Do not promise to keep secrets. - All allegations of harm or potential harm must be acted upon. - Do not confront the person subject to the allegation - Record what has been said as soon as possible after the conversation and ensure that a DSL is notified immediately.

-Names of DSLs can be added here

-School setting may also decide to include a copy of the good practice flowchart so all staff can see what will happen to referrals
+Anne Robertson Joanne Anderson

-As soon as you can, enter the information on CPOMs .
+As soon as you can,

+enter the information on CPOMs.
 If you are noting bruising or marks, be sure to include the size, quantity and colour of the bruising or marks.